Lucien97/word-order-negation/readme.txt

 1. Use stanza to do POS-tagging and dependency parsing on fin-x-bible-newworld.txt to make source languages more diverse;
 2. Now I have indexes and (pure) content for word alignment.

+Update on 21st April:

+1. Now I can get some results from word alignment by writing a command line in terminal.
+2. Tried to automate the alignment pipeline of thousands of files.
+Now I have a prototype that works for a single file.

 To do list:

-1. Figure out how to use EFLOMAL to align all the other documents to the languages I've already done pos-tagging and dependency parsing;
+1. To make the automated alignment pipeline work, also considering the different length of bible files;
 2. Start writing something about the method and data chapter of the thesis.
+PLEASE!